michaelx/Shaarli/doc/md/Upgrade-and-migration.md

 ## Upgrading from ZIP archives

 All tagged revisions can be downloaded as tarballs or ZIP archives from the [releases](https://github.com/shaarli/Shaarli/releases) page.
-See [Download and Installation](Download-and-Installation) for details.
+See [Installation](Installation) for details.

 - Download the archive to the server, and extract it
 - OR if you don't have shell access/shared hosting, download it locally, extract it, and upload it to the server